coveo/plasma/README.md

 ## Getting started

 ### Prerequisites
 This repository uses some external libs that are defined as [peer dependencies](https://devdocs.io/npm/files/package.json#peerdependencies).
 You must install them in you own project so that `react-vapor` can do its magic properly.
-Theses peer dependencies are listed in the [package.json](https://github.com/coveo/react-vapor/blob/master/package.json) file along with their individual version requirements.
+These peer dependencies are listed in the [package.json](https://github.com/coveo/react-vapor/blob/master/package.json) file along with their individual version requirements.

 ### Install